bertelsmann-cloud-challenge-collaborate/ai-projpage/README.md

 >
 > * any changes pushed to the master branch will trigger the Github CI/CD Action on the repo to apply and deploy the changes to AWS

-## AI Sentiment Prediction App Use Case Demo
+## How to use AI Sentiment Prediction App
 ### Scenario I
 ![png](assets/UC1a.png)
-> 1. User enters a text in the web UI and click Submit to get a sentiment prediction result
+> 1. User enters a text in the web UI and click **Submit** button to get a sentiment prediction result
 >
 > 2. The RNN model returns a label (e.g. guilt) representing the predicted sentiment, which user can approve or revise
 >
 ![png](assets/UC1b.png)
-> 3. User clicks Approve button to accept the prediction result.
+> 3. User clicks **Approve** button to accept the prediction result.
 The result is recorded to the DynamoDB
 >
   ---
 ### Scenario II
 ![png](assets/UC2a.png)
-> 1. The RNN model prediction result returned does not quite met the user’s expectation.
+> 1. The RNN model prediction result returned does not quite match the user’s expectation.
 The user can click one of the seven available labels to override the returned result
 >
 ![png](assets/UC2b.png)
-> 2. User clicks ‘joy’ label to override the returned result ‘sadness’.
+> 2. User clicks **‘joy’** label to override the returned result **‘sadness’**.
 The revised result is recorded to the DynamoDB
 >
  ---
 ### Scenario III
 ![png](assets/UC3a.png)
-> 1. Approved and revised prediction results are stored in the DynamoDB.
+> 1. All previously approved and revised prediction results are stored in the DynamoDB.
 The data can be exported to a csv file from the Web UI as a new dataset for retraining the RNN Sentiment Prediction model
 >
 ![png](assets/UC3b.png)
 > 2. User accesses the csv file **[download endpoint](https://gvvik49go8.execute-api.us-west-2.amazonaws.com/prod/getcsv)** to download prediction results stored in the DynamoDB.
 This csv file can then be used as a new dataset for retraining the RNN Sentiment Prediction model